-If you’ve found yourself saying, “I can’t sell my house in Princeton NJ,” this article is for you.
-Maybe you’ve been trying to sell your Princeton house for a while now and haven’t received any offers, don’t panic!
+If you’ve found yourself saying, “I can’t sell my house in NJ NJ,” this article is for you.
+Maybe you’ve been trying to sell your NJ house for a while now and haven’t received any offers, don’t panic!
 You still have a few options at your disposal to help you sell your house for a fair price.

 You’ve probably already tried the first one at least once: Lowering the asking price.

 Everybody wants to sell their house for more than they paid for it but if housing prices in your area are low, the economy’s not doing well, or your home has some sort of structural or locational problem, you may have to reduce your asking price.

 What are my options if I can’t sell my house in NJ?

 Here are five other things you can try when you can’t sell your house in NJ:

 You may be trying to sell your home at a bad time, such was when there are a lot of other houses just like yours on the market, during the winter months, or during the holidays.

 If this is the case, you might be best served by taking your home off the market for a few months – if you can afford to keep paying the mortgage – and wait until market conditions improve.